cchrispy/LogicProgramQs/README.md

 myFunction(pivotArray); // return 3, the index of the pivot point
 ```

+#### Line of Best Fit
+As an input, you have points on a 2D graph.
+You aim to find a straight line that can fit as my points as possible.
+Return the maximum number of points you can fit.

 #### Pascal's triangle
 Write a function that returns n lines of Pascal's triangle
 ```javascript